cloudflare/cloudflare-docs/content/workers/wrangler/system-environment-variables.md

 System Environment Variables are process environment variables that are available to Wrangler commands.
 These variables are used to configure Wrangler's behavior.
 They can be set in a variety of ways, including:

-1. Setting them in [`.env`](http://localhost:1313/workers/wrangler/system-environment-variables/#examples-in-env-file) file in the project directory this is the recommended & persistent way to set these variables.
+1. Setting an [`.env`](http://localhost:1313/workers/wrangler/system-environment-variables/#examples-in-env-file) file in your project directory this is the recommended & persistent way to set these variables.
-2. Inlining them in your Wrangler command for one-off use cases, for example `WRANGLER_LOG="debug" wrangler publish`.
+2. Inlining the values in your Wrangler command for one-off use cases, for example `WRANGLER_LOG="debug" wrangler publish`.
-3. Setting them in your shell environment persists depending on the shell settings, for example `export CF_API_TOKEN=...`.
+3. Setting the values in your shell environment persists depending on the shell settings, for example `export CF_API_TOKEN=...`.

 ### Wrangler supports the following System Environment Variables: